CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-mage.md

 - **Red section**: Displays the status of the pipeline runs for the selected time period (succeeded, failed, canceled).
 - **Yellow section**: Shows you where you are in the MageUI (navigation helper).
 You can click on these to navigate back to a given page.
-- **green section**: Gives you information about the version you're using and the time (local server time, unless you change in the settings).
+- **Green section**: Gives you information about the version you're using and the time (local server time, unless you change in the settings).
 - **Blue section**: Contains navigation to different parts of Mage.
 Here are the numbers that are relevant to the commonly used sections:
   - **1**: The landing page/home screen (current page in the screen shot).
   - **2**: The [pipelines page](#pipelines-page).
 The page where you can see all your pipelines listed.